 - Apply heat or ice as directed.
 Heat or ice may help decrease pain or muscle spasms.
 Apply heat or ice on the area for 20 minutes every 2 hours for as many days as directed.
 Your healthcare provider may recommend that you alternate heat and ice.

 - Relax your muscles to help relieve a headache.
 Lie down in a comfortable position and close your eyes.
 Relax your muscles slowly.
 Start at your toes and work your way up your body.
-A massage or bath may also help relax your muscles.
+A massage or warm bath may also help relax your muscles.

 Keep a headache record: